 Children and young people

-Children and young people face particular difficulties in our adversarial system — whether appearing as witnesses or as alleged offenders, largely because of a mismatch between their capacity and the adult-oriented court environment and processes.
+Children and young people face particular difficulties in our adversarial system — whether appearing as witnesses or as alleged offenders, largely because of a mismatch between their developmental and linguistic capacity, and the adult-oriented court environment, processes and language used.
 The purpose of this chapter is to:

 • identify some of the difficulties experienced by children and young people when appearing before court and the barriers they face; and